facelessuser/pymdown-extensions/docs/src/markdown/extensions/tasklist.md

 </ul>
 ```

-If `custom_checkbox` is enabled the structure will be as follows:
+If `custom_checkbox` is enabled, the structure will be as follows:

 ```html
 <ul class="task-list">